ISISComputingGroup/EPICS-WinDDE/README.md

 You need to load  *dde.llb*  from the  *vi.lib/Platform*  folder in the LabVIEW distribution Setting a value from here was reflected in the *$(P)$(R)DOUBLETEST* PV as well as in Excel

+There is an example *ddetest.vi* file in this repository

 Any comments/problems, contact: freddie.akeroyd@stfc.ac.uk